kashifrazzaqui/vyked/README.rst

     :target: https://travis-ci.org/kashifrazzaqui/vyked

 Vyked is an asyncio based python framework for service oriented architectures.
+It is tested and used in production successfully.

 Requirements
 ------------